 The Division of Vocational Rehabilitation Services provides counseling, training, education, transportation, job placement, assistive technology and other support services to people with disabilities.

 Have you, or someone you love, ever thought about suicide?
 Every year, more than 800,000 people die by suicide and up to 25 times as many make a suicide attempt.
-Over the last few days, two well-known celebrities took their lives.
+Click HERE to read more about suicide prevention from HopeWay's Chief Clinical Officer Dr. Tom Gettelman.

 Suicide can affect all of us and we encourage you to educate yourself on the signs and symptoms of someone in need.
 Ask questions.
 Talk about it.
 Reach out and get help.